Dodge Full Size Ads

 1967

 Dodge Coronet Convertible - Full color 9 1/2" x 12 1/2" ad for the cars that go all the way.
-The ad has a picture of a White Coronet Convertible with the top down being driven by a couple dressed up for a night on the town.
+The ad has a picture of a White Coronet Convertible with the top down and a couple dressed up for a night on the town sitting in it pretending to drive.
 The headline on the picture says "Dodge Rebellion Operation '67".
 Above this picture is another of an attractive blonde, dressed in the dark clothing of a spy and is holding a dart gun as she sits near a target that she has been shooting at.
 The darts are scattered anywhere but on the target and the caption there asks "Tired of halfway cars that miss the mark?
 Aim for Coronet 500!".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 November 1, 1966